viamrobotics/docs/docs/components/board.md

 linkTitle: "Board"
 weight: 20
 type: "docs"
-description: "Explanation of board types, configuration, and usage in Viam."
+description: "Explanation of board configuration and usage in Viam."
 # SMEs: Gautham, Rand
 ---
 In the Viam framework, a **board** is the signal wire hub of a robot.